choyoon88/psychopath-test/README.md

   9. Select 'Add buildpack' and select python and save.
   10. Select 'Add buildpack' and select nodejs and save.
 Make sure python is on the top.
   11. Scroll up to see the tab menu and select Deploy.
-  12. on Deployment method, select Github.
+  12. On Deployment method, select Github.
   13. Connect to Github.
   14. Search for my repository psychopath-test, and connect.
   15. Select either automatic deploys or manual deploy.